 - Foreigners: 20% on any residential property

-For instance, if you’re a Singapore Citizen and already own a condo, this is how much Additional Buyer’s Stamp Duty you’re liable to pay when buying your next $1,200,000 condo:
+Or, if you’re a Singapore Citizen and already own a condo, this is how much ABSD you’re liable to pay when you already have a house and are buying your next $1,200,000 condo as an investment:

 12% x $1,200,000 = $144,000

 Which is why more and more parents are buying their subsequent properties under their children’s names to escape this tax.

 Others look to buying overseas properties, since property outside of Singapore is excluded when calculating Additional Buyer’s Stamp Duty.